rmnresende/bridgetotalk/README.md

 A collection of real examples to help quickly test the API.
 See [docs/api.md](./docs/api.md) for more details.

+## Roadmap

+- [Agents skill](./docs/design-notes/skill-based-routing.md) to allows conversations to be handled by agents who are better prepared to resolve specific types of issues;
+- Integration with popular messaging platforms (Facebook Message, Intagran, Telegram, WhatsApp, etc.);
+- Kafka/RabbitMQ/AWS SQS integration for message events;
+- Redis cache for active queues;

 ## ⭐ Contributing & Feedback